solus-project/ypkg/man/package.yml.5.md

     no circumstance should be stripped, and there are likely other cases.
     This key, when set to `no`, will disable any and all stripping.

+* `debug` [boolean]

+    By default, this key is enabled, and as a result `ypkg-build(1)` will automatically create resulting `-dbginfo` packages where it can.

+    In the majority of cases, this is the desired behaviour in full build environments, such as a build server.
+However in very rare cases, this may cause problems for the package, especially if it contains binaries that have not been bootstrapped with the native toolchain.

 * `avx2` [boolean]

     If set, the package will be rebuilt again specifically to enable libraries